Kerim Chatty

-Chatty himself has stated that he does not support terrorism and that the September 11, 2001, attacks were a "sin".
+Chatty has stated that he does not support terrorism and that the 11 September 2001, attacks were a "sin".
 His friends called the allegations "ridiculous" and dismissed claims that Kassir had made him convert to Islam.

-Chatty was arrested at the Stockholm-Västerås Airport on August 29, 2002, as he was trying to board a Ryanair Flight 685 headed to the London Stansted Airport, with a loaded pistol in his hand luggage, contained in a bag of toiletries.
+Chatty was arrested at the Stockholm Västerås Airport on 29 August 2002, as he was trying to board a Ryanair Flight 685 headed to the London Stansted Airport, with a loaded pistol in his hand luggage, contained in a bag of toiletries.
 He was charged with attempted hijacking, but claimed he was only on his way with a group of others to an Islamic conference in Birmingham.
 An organiser of the conference in Birmingham said however that it was "highly unlikely" that the suspected hijacker was due to attend the conference.
 A military intelligence source cited by Reuters said that "We know for sure that the plan was to crash the plane into a US embassy in Europe."
 The Swedish Security Service denied the claims and called the reports "false information".

 Chatty denied the charges of attempted hijacking and said that he had simply "forgotten" that he had a pistol in the bag.

-In the absence of evidence, Chatty was released from custody on September 30, and on October 30 the preliminary investigation regarding attempted hijacking was closed.
-He was however charged with firearms offences and on December 20 sentenced to four months in prison.
+In the absence of evidence, Chatty was released from custody on 30 September, and on 30 October the preliminary investigation regarding attempted hijacking was closed.
+He was however charged with firearms offences and on 20 December sentenced to four months in prison.